\\\ Dog Beach Accidents updated summer 2022

 - Your dog will need water before travelling home.

-- Take all your rubbish home with you or dispose in bins provided, including dog poop which is your responsibility to clean up off beaches, pop in poop bags, and dispose of in designated bins.
+- Take all your rubbish home with you or dispose of it in the bins provided, including dog poop which is your responsibility to clean up off beaches, pop in poop bags, and dispose of in designated bins.

 If your pet has suffered an injury and you are not sure what to do, contact your veterinary surgery or use the video chatlines that are now available 24/7 manned by qualified vets.